jcsumaya/jcsumaya/README.md

 I’m an international student specializing in I.T.
 Software Development at NB, Canada 🍁 I recently started coding in 2022, and have minimal experience with Kotlin and Android Studio.

 * 🌍  I'm based in Canada
-* 🧠  I'm learning JavaScript, Bootstrap, C#, and more ...
+* 🧠  I'm currently learning more about JavaScript, Bootstrap, C# ...
 * ⚡  🎮 Casual DOTA 2 Player

 ### Skills